xspatrian/LinkPlexity-AI/README.md

 ## 🙌 Acknowledgements
 - Chrome Extensions (Manifest V3) Documentation
 - Security communities and open phishing datasets for inspiration

+⚠️ *This extension is still under development.*

 ---